vckyou/Reforestation/README.md

-## I used to have a job at a calendar factory but I got the sack because I took a couple of days off.
+## I was going to get a brain transplant, but I changed my mind